-Simply change up the way you serve a White Russian and you’ve got a Ghost in the Graveyard Cocktail.
+Simply change up the way you serve a White Russian and you’ve got the Ghost in the Graveyard Black Vodka Cocktail for Halloween.
 It’s a fantastic dessert cocktail with vanilla ice cream, black vodka and coffee liqueur.
+Dry ice optional!

 I also don’t like the color orange.
 Nothing about it.
 It’s harsh and not pretty and looks especially bad with black.
 So the idea that I’m supposed to decorate my home with colors I despise together has never appealed so my ‘holiday’ decorations are limited.
 Give me Christmas please…burgundy and green are SO much more up my alley!